Marek Fábry: GKS Jastrzębie

 On 20 January 2022, Fábry moved to Poland to join GKS Jastrzębie, signing for the rest of the season with an option to extend for the 2022–23 season.

 Zagłębie Sosnowiec

 Following GKS Jastrzębie's relegation he remained in I liga, after signing a two-year deal with Zagłębie Sosnowiec on 18 June 2022.
+Shortly before its expiration, on 10 June 2024, Fábry terminated his contract with the club by mutual consent.

+Skalica

+On 18 June 2024, Fábry returned to Slovakia to join top-flight club MFK Skalica.